 - Turkey and cheese rolls (as is or melted on a tortilla then cut into manageable pieces)

-- Penne pasta (veggie based or regular) and meatballs (frozen and cut into smaller bites)
+- Penne pasta (veggie based or regular) and meatballs (heated from frozen and cut into smaller bites)

-Raw veggies are an easy and crunchy way to add nutrition, and adding a dip like ranch or hummus makes them even more tasty!
+Raw veggies are an easy and crunchy way to add nutrition, and adding a dip like ranch or hummus makes them even tastier!
 My favorites include

 - Snap Peas